 Alle Mims

-Alle Mims (They/Them/Thiers) is a Black, biracial genderfluid artist living in NYC.
+Alle Mims (they/them) is a Black, biracial genderfluid artist living in NYC.
 They are a cultural archeologist and political satirist who writes about Black, Queer, and Radical History.

 Mims earned their BA in Drama from Texas Woman’s University (’16) and MFA in Playwriting from Columbia University (’23) under the instruction of Lynn Nottage and David Henry Hwang.
 While at Columbia, they also studied early 20th-century Black Radical history.